 - All deficiencies must have been completed with a GPA of at least 3.0.

 - Demonstration of competence in technical writing by passing an appropriate writing course such as ENGL317, 417, 418, and 419 with a grade of "C" or better or by providing acceptable proof of technical writing ability to the graduate advisor.
 This requirement can be waived for thesis students upon recommendation of the graduate advisor.

 - Fulfillment of the Graduation Writing Assessment Requirement (GWAR).

 - Completion of at least 9 units of graduate courses while maintaining both an overall GPA and a major GPA of at least 3.0.
 Students are advised strongly to seek advancement before completing 15 units of the program.

 Additional Information: M.S.
 Electrical Engineering

-- New students need to immediately consult with the program advisor prior to enrolling for courses.
+- New students need to consult with the program advisor prior to enrolling for courses.
+See the advisor links.

-- For the details about the MSEE Program, consult MSEE Handbook.
+- For the details about the MSEE Program, consult the MSEE Handbook.